cod-r/docker-k8s-course/docker-build/README.md

 # eof
 ```

-Create a new directory with those two files ('mkdir myapp') and inside that directory ('cd myapp') run
+Create a new directory containing the above two files ('mkdir myapp') and inside that directory ('cd myapp') run

 ```
 docker build -t myapp:latest .    # don't forget the last dot!!!